BrunoSalerno/traffic-simulation/README.md

 # Traffic Simulation AH2174, KTH

-This repository contains the code for som labs of the AH2174 Traffic Simulation course, at KTH.
+This repository contains the code of some labs of the AH2174 Traffic Simulation course, at KTH.